Why You Keep Going Back to Being Hard on Yourself

 Is built on exactly this.

-Not the expectation that you will get it right and stay there,
+Not the expectation that you will get it right and stay there.

-But the understanding that coming back again and again with a little less harshness each time is what gradually shifts the belief underneath.
+That's coming back again and again with a little less harshness each time.

-Not force or discipline,
+Not force or discipline.

 But gentle,